 Get the Instructions and Forms

-You can obtain the all the Offer in Compromise forms and instructions in a booklet on the IRS Web site called Form 656-B (46 pages, PDF format).
-You can also call the the IRS at 1-800-829-3676 and ask them to mail you this booklet, or you can pick it up from a local IRS taxpayer assistance center.
+You can obtain all the offers in compromise forms and instructions in a booklet on the IRS website.
+It's called Form 656-B. You can also call the IRS at 1-800-829-3676 and ask them to mail you the booklet, or you can pick it up from your local IRS taxpayer assistance center.

-- Partial payment installment agreement: a fairly new debt management program where you have a long term payment plan to pay off the IRS at a reduced dollar amount.
+The partial payment installment agreement program offers a long-term payment plan to pay off the IRS at a reduced dollar amount.